 The health of American men — or lack thereof — is in need of more attention.
 Men live an average of 4.8 years less than women and die more frequently from the top 10 causes of death.
-The Men’s Health Network calls this troubling status quo a “silent health crisis,” and this notion is supported by more startling statistics:

 The reason behind men’s poor health outcomes is not simply a matter of biology.
 For one thing, men are more likely to engage in riskier behaviors like smoking and drinking alcohol.
 They are also less inclined to visit primary care providers such as physicians or family nurse practitioners (FNPs) who can deliver preventive care and education.
 In fact, the Centers for Disease Control and Prevention found that women are 100 percent more likely than men to get yearly checkups and preventive services.
 Some experts also believe that men are socially conditioned not to ask for help, for fear of appearing “weak” or reliant upon others.

 Although there’s no quick fix for minimizing gender health disparities, creating awareness and discussions around preventable health problems in men is a good place to start.
 This involves talking more about physical and mental health at home, within the community, and in the clinical setting.
 FNPs and other health care professionals should be armed with a solid knowledge of the health risks facing men as well as preventive care strategies that can lead to early detection and timely treatment.